repos-redis/Wasabi-Redis/README.markdown

 1. have SBT 0.10.1+
 2. clone this repo
-3. go

-    sbt publish_local
+3. go sbt publish_local

 Usage
 -----

-Get in instance of Wasabi:
+Point an instance of Wasabi at your Redis:

     import org.wasabiredis._

     val wasabi = new Wasabi()
     val detailOrientedWasabi = new Wasabi("localhost", 6973)

-Ask it for the _RValue_ at the key:
+And ask it for the _RValue_ at the key:

     val rl = wasabi.long("some_counter")
     val rs = wasabi.string("I've seen the future!")